Glossary

 By Kendell Pinkney

-The Four Questions are a series of questions that form one of the central hallmarks of the Passover Haggadah (i.e. the ritual liturgy that accompanies the Passover Seder and meal).
-It is a custom that the youngest person in attendance at the Seder will recite the questions (and their answers) for the rest of the attendees…(more)
+The Four Questions are a series of questions that form one of the central hallmarks of the Passover Haggadah (i.e. the ritual liturgy that accompanies the Passover seder and meal).
+It’s customary that the youngest person in attendance recites the questions (and their answers) for the rest of the attendees…(more)

 g